reesul/WearableDataCollector/CONTRIBUTING.md

 - The rate at which Android samples sensors is not as consistent as would be desired.
 The OS views the sampling period (set when registering sensor listeners) as a 'guideline'.
 The Const. file sets the sampling period to allow 25Hz sampling, but the real rate is between 18 and 23 Hz, depending on the watch's power state
 - Sampling is done over a short period before data is released.
 Getting samples in real time is power-hungry
 - The sample time reported by the OS is not real-time, so we normalize this based on an initialization timestamp that is set up when starting sensor service (Util.initTimeStamps)
+- The heart rate sensor does not report PPG, only the heart rate.
+This sensor does not report values consistently, and does not appear to be very accurate in general.
+Previous observations have shown that a heartrate around 75 will be reported during periods when the watch is not worn.